Ashok-0003/repo-3/Overview/Process/Definition-of-Done-(DOD).md

 1. Test Automation is complete
 1. Acceptance criteria are covered by successful tests
 1. Integration Tests and Functional Tests have been created and are passing
-1. Functionality has been verified on DEV/QA environment
+1. Functionality has been verified on DEV/QA environment (100% dev and test cycle pass percentages)